RomainMazB/octobercms-tailwindcss-boilerplate/README.md

 Then, follow this quick steps:

-1. After installation of this toolkit (with git clone or from the OctoberCMS themes marketplace): rename the folder to what you want your theme's name to be.
+1. After installation of this toolkit (with git clone or from the OctoberCMS themes marketplace): duplicate and rename the the copied folder to what you want your theme's name to be.
 2. Modify the theme.yaml from sourcecode or OctoberCMS's administration with the theme's name, description, author, and so on...
 3. Launch a terminal
 4. Run `npm install` from the theme's root directory to install dependencies.